Huerte/Gitomation/Inspirational_Quote.md

 ### "Keep others in suspense, cultivate an air of unpredictability." - Robert Greene
 ### "What would you do if you weren't afraid?" - Spencer Johnson
 ### "The biggest mistake we could ever make in our lives is to think we work for anybody but ourselves." - Brian Tracy
+### "He will win who knows when to fight and when not to fight." - Sun Tzu